Avian Flu & Antarctica

 Antarctic trip itineraries have continued to operate successfully since the detection of Avian Flu on the Peninsula.

-In mid-December 2024, five landing sites were temporarily switched to zodiac cruising only.
-If, to manage any risk, any more sites close to landings, it's worth remembering the breadth of different experiences Antarctica offers: zodiac cruising around icebergs, kayaking and other adventure activities, whale watching from your ship and walking or camping among extraordinary scenery away from wildlife.
+During the 2024/25 season, seven landing sites temporarily switched to zodiac cruising only.
+Should any sites close to landings to manage potential risks, it's worth remembering the breadth of different experiences Antarctica offers: zodiac cruising around icebergs, kayaking and other adventure activities, whale watching from your ship and walking or camping among extraordinary scenery away from wildlife.

 All visitors will continue to participate in the simple biosecurity procedures already in place for Antarctica, such as disinfecting boots and kit between landings.
 To prevent the possibility of accidental transmission during a landing, it's not permitted to sit, kneel or squat on the ground, or place bags on the ground.
 Your expedition team will talk you through these procedures before you arrive in Antarctica.